vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/commandtargets.md

 }
 ```

-**NOTE:** The Command Targets API only resolves command targets from the Kubernetes extension
+**NOTE:** The Cluster Explorer API only resolves command targets from the Kubernetes extension
-tree view.
-If your command also appears in other places, `resolve` will return `undefined` for
+Clusters tree view.
+If your command also appears in other places, `resolveCommandTarget` will return `undefined` for
 those cases and it's up to you to work out the target and extract the data you need.
 For example, if you display your command both on Kubernetes resources and on YAML files
 in the file explorer, the latter will pass a `vscode.Uri` to the command handler, which